adingens/AllBroadSera_dmsview/BroadHumanSera.md

 # Mutational antigenic profiling of broad sera (purified IgG) responses

-Adam S. Dingens, Jesse D. Bloom, in collaboration to Florian Klein's group
+Adam S. Dingens, Jesse D. Bloom, in collaboration to Florian Klein's group, including Philipp Schommers, Henning Gruell, and many others.

 # Brief description
 We used mutational antigenic profiling with BG505.T332N libraries to map how all mutations to Env affect neutralization of purified IgG from numerous patients with broad serum responses.